-The building process involved in constructing custom homes can be very mysterious, especially if you have never constructed a house before or at least seen one completed.
+The building process in constructing custom homes can be very mysterious, especially if you have never ventured into the home building process.
 If you are thinking of building a home, you will most likely want to know what your expectation should be from the process, and that is why we have listed the 10 main steps that are involved when it comes to building a quality custom home.
 From the beginning to the end, here are the things you can expect from the building process with Dawol Homes.

 Planning and Design

 As you would expect, you are involved in the first phase of the home building process.
-It is your responsibility to decide what you want your house to look like, and it is your builder’s or contractor’s job to make sure that your dream becomes a reality.
+It is your responsibility to decide on your homes design and features, and it is your builder’s or contractor’s job to make sure that your dream becomes a reality.
 The primary step in the home building process is creating an initial design.
 A great Myrtle Beach custom home builder will talk to you about your vision to ensure they know exactly what it is that you are searching for.

 Permits and Approvals

 After nailing down the appearance of your home and where you want to build it, the next thing you need to do is to obtain the needed permits and approvals.
 The custom home builder that you hired will be responsible for submitting all of the pertinent details to building officials in your location to ensure that the different aspects of your new house have been carefully considered.
 Things such as the construction plan, site plan, energy analysis, HVAC design, as well as roof loading information need to be approved before your builder can start construction.
 Once your builder comes back with the correct approvals and permits, you are all set.